polterguy/polterguy.github.io/tutorials/database-crud/index.md

 Hence, we've already documented our HTTP endpoints, even though we haven't manually created a single line of code.
 Magic also creates meta information like this for your manually created endpoints.
-This meta data becomes crucial as we later start looking at how Magic creates your frontend code using similar techniques as it used to create your backend.
-You can see this meta information as properties of your endpoint if you go to the _"Endpoints"_ menu item, and click any of your endpoints.
+This meta data becomes crucial as we later start looking at how Magic creates your frontend.
+You can see this meta information as properties of your endpoint if you go to the _"Endpoints"_ menu item and click any of your endpoints.

 ## Analysing the code